 What causes Autism?

-There is no clear answer to what actually causes autism but it has clearly been disproven that vaccines such as MMR and Refrigerator Parents (bad parenting) are a cause of autism.
+There is no clear answer to what actually causes autism but it has clearly been disproven that vaccines such as MMR and Refrigerator Parents (bad parenting) are causes of autism.

 How many forms of Autism are there?